Mattlk13/Remember-Gmail-Password/README.md

 # Remember-Gmail-Password
 <h3>
-If you forgot your gmail account password, and it has SMTP possibility to connect to then:
+If you forgot your gmail account password, and it has SMTP possibility to connect to it then:

 <p>
 1) just take all of possible passwords and send them to list.txt
 </p>